fmxsh/f3c/f3c-spec.md

 | 6   | <terminator definition> |           |            | context       | marker       |
 | 7   | <terminator expression> |           |            | context       | marker       |

-The _dsta_ of 1-5 are considered being _content_. _Content_ is delineated and known trough by syntax, but has no purpose to the syntax itself.
+The _data_ of 1-5 are considered being _content_. _Content_ is delineated and known trough by syntax, but has no purpose to the syntax itself.

 The _data_ of 6-7 are considered _context_.
 They define data that then is part of the syntax.
 They are syntactic markers, meaning they are literals that are being part of the syntax and serves a syntactical function.